-Another element to add would be the difference in hits.
-For example if a team gets over 10 hits and holds a team to less than 4.5 hits.
-Then we can build a 2 part theory around over 9.5 hits and conceeding under 4.5 hits in a game.
+For example, if a team gets over 10 hits and holds a team to less than 4.5 hits, then we can build a 2 part theory around over 9.5 hits and conceding under 4.5 hits in a game.

-Stage 3 – Back-testing The Theory
+Stage 3 – Back-Testing The Theory

-The single most important element to any theory.
+Back-testing is the single most important element to any theory.

 - Get the data for the past 3 seasons, including odds, hits, final score & any other elements you are including in a theory.